gekitsu/bouldering-for-beginners/buying_your_first_shoes.md

 At that point, it should be evident that not even a replaced rand will put the shoe in a very good state.

 That is why we mention resoling in a guide aimed at beginners.
-It is a great option to have, but unless you know of it early, you’ll not get the most out of it.
+It is a great option to have, but unless you know of it early on, you’ll not get the most out of it.

 ### Cycling Through Multiple Pairs

 The obvious way to go about your next pair of shoes is to climb on your current one until it won’t do any longer and then to replace it with a new, better pair.
-Just as you used your current shoes to climb everything, you’re going to do with the new one.
+Just as you used your current shoes to climb everything, you’re going to do with the new ones.
 While this is a perfectly valid way to go about things, there is an alternative worth thinking about:
 Instead of continually maintaining one pair of shoes, you can have multiple pairs in use and cycle through them.